Catalog Advanced Search

 • Contains 4 Component(s), Includes Credits

-The Aerodigestive Patient Presenting with Reflux
+ON DEMAND The Aerodigestive Patient Presenting with Reflux

 Children with aerodigestive disorders may have complex anatomic and functional aberrations of their airway and gastrointestinal tract, necessitating medical and surgical evaluation and intervention in a multi-disciplinary setting.
 While many pediatric medical centers across the country have developed the needed care clinics, there is still a demand for access to this type of specialized care with the increasing prevalence of aerodigestive patients in pediatric GI practices.
 This webinar will provide the clinical and diagnostic tools for pediatric GI clinicians to effectively manage GERD in a child with aerodigestive disorder.